 - Good interpersonal and computer skills (including Microsoft Office programs)

 - Optional, but desirable for library interns: the ability to read Gothic Danish print and manuscript materials

-- As we are in a rural area, it is strongly encouraged that applicants have a driver's license
+- As we are in a rural area, it is necessary that interns have a driver's license

 - Fall semester 2017: April 15, 2017